Institute for Families in Society

 Child, Youth, and Family Research

-The Institute’s Child, Youth, and Family Research (CYFR) team works to advance evidence-based practices and policies to enhance the lives of children, youth, and families, particularly among undeserved populations.
+Dr. Cheri Shapiro The Institute’s Child, Youth, and Family Research (CYFR) team works to advance evidence-based practices and policies to enhance the lives of children, youth, and families, particularly among underserved populations.
 Strong relationships with a range of child and family serving agencies and organizations support efforts to educate, understand and improve behavioral health outcomes for children, youth, and their families.

 An active researcher, Dr. Shapiro has served as the lead Principal Investigator (PI) on multiple translational research and evaluation projects, and has authored over 30 peer-reviewed journal articles, 11 book chapters, and has presented her scholarly work at more than 40 professional meetings.